Hiker in front of Gokyo lake, Nepal

 3. Travel Inspiration

-That said, we know that trekkers can be a daredevil bunch who often seek their thrills on less-travelled or more challenging routes away from the mainstream.
-Those are the kinda treks we’re talking about when we suggest getting off the beaten track.
-And as long as you have a pioneering spirit, are fit enough to trek a fair old distance before your legs go a bit wobbly, and already feel the urge to pull on your boots and get going, then have we got treks for you!
-(Yes).
+These treks are for the thrill seekers where you'll hike on less-travelled or more challenging routes away from the mainstream.
+As long as you have a pioneering spirit, are fit enough to trek great distances before your legs give out, and already feel the urge to pull on your boots and get going, then have we got treks for you!

 The Snowman Trek, Bhutan